 If abided by, the prerequisites to worthiness keep us safe and loved, at least on the surface.
 Letting them go, then, is like jumping off a cliff.

-I overcame many fears by first accepting my fear of being worthless—or “shame” as Brown calls it—and healing from past hurts.
+I overcame many fears by embracing my fear of being worthless—or “shame” as Brown calls it—and healing from past hurts.
 Obviously, this process takes time.
 But after the fog clears, you gain enough confidence to be yourself more often.

-Everyone has shame, especially perfectionists.
+Everyone has shame.
 That’s why we need to own and share our experiences.

 Let’s uplift each other through our common struggle.